-Audi A8 hybrid engines, drive & performance
+Audi A8 hybrid performance, engine & drive

 The way the Audi A8 hybrid drives will be a secondary consideration to its refinement and comfort for many, but there’s still a market for driver-owners who like a larger vehicle.
 The good news is that the A8 doesn’t disappoint, and it has lots of power, but it’s not exactly thrilling either.